 For reservations, and more information about the amenities and pricing for available suites, visit www.ariahotelbudapest.com or call internationally at +36-1-44-54-05-5.

-Stay tuned for our “72 Hours in the Heart of Europe” blog post for more information about tourist hotspots, hidden gems, and the Budapest food scene.
+To read more about the charming city, keep an eye out for the “72 Hours in the Heart of Europe” blog post for more information about tourist hotspots, hidden gems, and the Budapest food scene.